collaborativebioinformatics/virussusceptibility/README.md

 # virustrajectory

+A Python pipeline to build the vector database from the CORD-19 dataset and query it for a specific context in relevant scientific articles.
+Vector databases provide performance, scalability, and flexibility when working with embeddings.

 ## Introduction

-This is a project from the CMU/DNAnexus 2023 Hackathon, in which we are trying to find the correlation of COVID-19 susceptibility with chronic diseases (such as cancer, hypertension or diabetes), using vector trajectory inference.
+This is a project from the CMU/DNAnexus 2023 Hackathon, in which we are trying to find the correlation of COVID-19 susceptibility with chronic diseases (such as cancer, hypertension, or diabetes) using vector trajectory inference.

-We developed a Python pipeline to create vector database and query it for a specific context in relevant scientific articles.

-Embeddings are high-dimensional vectors that facilitate searching for similar context in

-Vector databases allow for performance, scalability, and flexibility when working with embeddings.
+Our starting point is the CORD-19 database - https://allenai.org/data/cord-19

+We first download the model (called SPECTER) trained by the CORD-19 people and create an embedding of a query (such as: "What combinations of features predispose cohorts to virus susceptibility?").

+Then, we compare the embedding of this query with all the embeddings in the whole dataset and rank according to the cosine-similarity.
+The best-ranked paper thus retrieved should be the closest to our query with context.

 We tested our pipeline on a subset of the CORD-19 dataset.